AltBeacon/spec/README.md

 AD TYPE [MFG SPECIFIC]   | Type representing the Manufacturer Specific advertising data structure.                      | `0xFF`
 MFG ID                   | The beacon device manufacturer's company identifier code.                                    | The little endian representation of the beacon device manufacturer's company code as maintained by the Bluetooth SIG assigned numbers database
 BEACON CODE              | The AltBeacon advertisement code                                                             | `0xBEAC`
-BEACON ID                | A 20-byte value uniquely identifying the beacon                                              | The big endian representation of the beacon identifier
+BEACON ID                | A 20-byte value uniquely identifying the beacon                                              | The big endian representation of the beacon identifier.
 For interoperability purposes, the first 16+ bytes of the beacon identifier should be unique to the advertiser's organizational unit.
 Any remaining bytes of the beacon identifier may be subdivided as needed for the use case.
 REFERENCE RSSI           | A 1-byte value representing the average received signal strength at 1m from the advertiser   | A signed 1-byte value from 0 to -127
 MFG RESERVED             | Reserved for use by the manufacturer to implement special features                           | A 1-byte value from `0x00` to `0xFF`.
 Interpretation of this value is to be defined by the manufacturer and is to be evaluated based on the `MFG ID` value